legendart-dev/legendart-dev/README.md

-# Welcome to [Your Business Name]'s GitHub 👋
+# Welcome to LegendArt's GitHub 👋

 Hi there!
 We're glad you're here.

-This is the official GitHub for **[Your Business Name]**, where we share our projects, tools, and ideas with the community.
+This is the official GitHub for **LegendArt**, where we share our projects, tools, and ideas with the community.
 Whether you're a developer, designer, customer, or just curious, we invite you to take a look around.

 ---